jb753/turbigen/src/turbigen/CLI.md

 rather than a wild excursion.
 There is no line search, because a rejected step would cost a whole CFD solve.

+The clip **scales** the step rather than clipping each knob separately.
+The difference only shows when more than one knob is over its limit, and then it is the difference between a shorter step and a different one: clipping each component projects the step onto a corner of the box, keeping the sign pattern of the direction and none of its shape.
+That cycles.
+Two runs of a two-knob `loading` iterator sat in a period-2 orbit doing exactly this — alternating steps of `+(0.1, -0.1)` and `-(0.1, +0.1)`, each overshoot provoking the opposite corner, the design returning to where it had been two iterations before — and Broyden could not escape it, every move being collinear with the last.
+Scaling keeps the direction; the binding knob still moves exactly its clip, and the others move less than they asked for, which is what going the right way costs.

 `gain` carries the sign of the local sensitivity as well as its size: it is negative for `incidence`, whose error falls as its knob rises.
 Both signs are checked against CFD rather than assumed.